 What Is A First Night Box?

-It’s especially important to prepare for your first night’s stay well ahead of time when you are moving with children and/or pets.
+It’s especially important to prepare for your first night or weeks at your new home well ahead of time when you are moving with children and/or pets.
 It’s no fun scrambling to find your son’s sacred sleep time teddy bear or your dog’s calming toy after you’ve just moved.
 After such a busy day, everyone involved in your move will likely be a little restless and hungry.
 Organizing and separately packing personal items and a few household necessities will dramatically reduce the stress level.

 Go ahead and pop the bubbly!
 You’ve got the essentials covered, and now it’s time to celebrate!